f-rower/advice-jekyll/README.md

 - Minimise number of technical steps required
 - pushing changes to the repository
 - seeing the changes in the website in real time
+## Thoughts on Jekyll
+- Seems pretty slow to update